A Classification of $G$-invariant Shallow Neural Networks: Abstract

 \section{Abstract}

-When trying to fit a deep neural network (DNN) to a $G$-invariant target function with respect to a group $G$, it only makes sense to constrain the DNN to be $G$-invariant as well.
+When trying to fit a deep neural network (DNN) to a $G$-invariant target function with $G$ a group, it only makes sense to constrain the DNN to be $G$-invariant as well.
 However, there can be many different ways to do this, thus raising the problem of ``$G$-invariant neural architecture design'': What is the optimal $G$-invariant architecture for a given problem?
 Before we can consider the optimization problem itself, we must understand the search space, the architectures in it, and how they relate to one another.
-In this paper, we take a first step towards this goal; we prove a theorem that gives a classification of all $G$-invariant single-hidden-layer or ``shallow'' neural network ($G$-SNN) architectures with ReLU activation for any finite orthogonal group $G$.
-The proof is based on a correspondence of every $G$-SNN to a signed permutation representation of $G$ acting on the hidden neurons.
-The classification is equivalently given in terms of the first cohomology classes of $G$, thus admitting a topological interpretation.
-Based on a code implementation, we enumerate the $G$-SNN architectures for some example groups $G$ and visualize their structure.
-We draw the network morphisms between the enumerated architectures that can be leveraged during neural architecture search (NAS).
-Finally, we prove that architectures corresponding to inequivalent cohomology classes in a given cohomology ring coincide in function space only when their weight matrices are zero, and we discuss the implications of this in the context of NAS.
+In this paper, we take a first step towards this goal; we prove a theorem that gives a classification of all $G$-invariant single-hidden-layer or ``shallow'' neural network ($G$-SNN) architectures with ReLU activation for any finite orthogonal group $G$, and we prove a second theorem that characterizes the inclusion maps or ``network morphisms'' between the architectures that can be leveraged during neural architecture search (NAS).
+The proof is based on a correspondence of every $G$-SNN to a signed permutation representation of $G$ acting on the hidden neurons; the classification is equivalently given in terms of the first cohomology classes of $G$, thus admitting a topological interpretation.
+The $G$-SNN architectures corresponding to nontrivial cohomology classes have, to our knowledge, never been explicitly identified in the literature previously.
+Using a code implementation, we enumerate the $G$-SNN architectures for some example groups $G$ and visualize their structure.
+Finally, we prove that architectures corresponding to inequivalent cohomology classes coincide in function space only when their weight matrices are zero, and we discuss the implications of this for NAS.